What Is Binance Coin (BNB)?

 more and more vendors are accepting it as a payment method;

 and soon, it will be used to power Binance’s upcoming Decentralized Exchange;

 Where did it start?

 Binance Coin was launched in an Initial Coin Offering (or ICO) from June 26th to July 3rd, 2017 - 11 days before Binance Exchange opened for trading.

 The issue price was 1 ETH for 2,700 BNB or 1 BTC for 20,000 BNB.

 It was issued as an ERC-20 token, running on the Ethereum network, with a total supply of 200 million coins.
 100 million were offered in the ICO.

-But did you know?
-Half of the total BNB in existence will eventually be destroyed!
-Check out our video on coin burns to find out why.
+But did you know that half of the total BNB in existence will eventually be destroyed?
+Check out our video about coin burns to find out why.

 |Year 1 (July 14, 2017 - July 14, 2018)||50%|

 |Year 2(July 14, 2018 - July 14, 2019)||25%|